Fetasalyt/TCAMpy/docs/index.rst

 function returns an animation of the growth.
 Note that animation does not work while using 'inline' backend.
 You must change the backend first.

-You can also modifiy the initial state by calling the following function before running the model:
+You can also modifiy the initial state by calling the following functions before running the model:

 .. code-block:: python

+    M.init_state()
     M.mod_cell(x, y, value)

 This function modifies the value of the cell at the (x, y) coordinates.
 For example, if you want to add another STC at (10,20), use this command with x = 10, y = 20 and value = M.pmax + 1.
 You can change the initial state as much as you'd like before running the model.
+You can also remove the automatically created STC by changing it's value to 0.

 .. _api-docs: